Why do we get Poppies when we give a donation

 has been raised in the Orient since ancient times.
 The

-flowers of poppies are admired for their delicate beauty
+flowers of poppies are admired for their

-cultivate.
-The tiny seeds are sold for bird food.
-They
+and easy to cultivate.
+The tiny seeds are sold

-also yield an oil used in preparing some foods.
-Poppy
+for bird food.
+They also yield an oil used in preparing

-seeds are also used as flavoring.
-Poppy seeds may be
+some foods.
+Poppy seeds are also used as

-sprinkled on bread and rolls, or used in filling for
+rolls, or used in filling for cakes.

 The common corn poppy grows wild in the grainfields and

 grassy meadows of Europe.
-The most showy poppy is the
+The most showy

-large-flowered Oriental poppy.
-This poppy's red, orange,
+poppy is the large-flowered Oriental poppy.
+This poppy's

-white, or salmon blossoms often have blackish-purple
+red, orange, white, or salmon blossoms often

-centers.
-Many poppies are annual plants that can be grown
+have blackish-purple centers.
+Many poppies are annual

 Here